slightknack/slightknack.dev/content/blog/life.md

 - Ideas

+Natural selection extends far further than biology, and explains how cultures evolve over time as well.
+Anything with a varied population and transfer of traits due to environment will be optimized according to the environment's selection pressures.

 Natural selection applies to more than just biology, it is a property of any living system.

 - Read about 1900 predictions